helenmasch/clicky-game/README.md

 # Bravo Clicky Game

 ## Overview
 A **React** memory game with your favorite Bravo TV housewives!
 The object of the game is to click different housewives without repeating the same one.
+The images rearrange so be careful!

 ## Play the Game
 * https://helenmasch.github.io/clicky-game/